Policy 5028: Charging School Meals

 The District shall notify all parents/guardians in writing on an annual basis at the start of the school year and to families transferring during the year, outlining the requirements of this policy.
 The policy shall also be published on the District website.

-All staff involved in implementing and enforcing this policy shall also be notified of these requirements and their responsibilities.
-Building principals, working with the Food Service Director, will ensure that all District and food service staff with responsibilities under this policy will be trained on the provisions of this policy and the requirements of Section 908 of the Education Law in order that this policy and the District’s plan are properly implemented.
+All staff involved in implementing and enforcing this policy shall also be notified of these requirements and their responsibilities and will be provided with training to ensure that this policy and the District's plan are properly implemented.

 - 42 USC §1779 (Child Nutrition Act of 1966)